grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "What happened with Gregory could not be helped Chips.
 I was there, Sylvia had to make a tough choice without a clearly correct answer, and she did.
 I regret what happened to Gregory, I really do, but this job is dangerous."

 "Don't you fucking defend that fucking twat with your fucking burden-of-command bullshit Hemi.
-This isn't a fucking war boat, it's a commercial fucking transport.
+This isn't a fucking war boat, it's a commercial fucking cargo sub.
 She had plenty of fucking choices that could have ended with Gregory fucking alive.
 I'm all for moving cargo under the fucking attention of Authorities, but not at the fucking cost of people's fucking lives!
 She could have turned this fucking boat over to them.
 It's not like they would fucking execute us.
 We'd just be fucked back to land for a while.
 Eventually go the fuck back out on some other fucking boat.
 There's no fucking reason for anyone to fucking die!"

 "They fired at us first Chips.
 Gregory was probably hit in the first barrage."